This post may contain affiliate links. Please read our disclosure policy.

 A new spin on the classic watermelon feta salad!
 My feta salad has tons of sweet strawberries, cubed watermelon, briny feta cheese, crunchy cucumbers, and pistachios!
 This is the perfect watermelon salad to bring to a picnic this summer!

-Watermelon on a salad is what’s up, folks!
+Watermelon on a salad on a hot summer day – is what’s up, folks!

 This is the only summer salad you need from here on out!
 Sweet watermelon with briny feta cheese, crunchy Persian cucumbers, fresh mint to brighten the whole thing and nutty pistachios.
 This is the salad recipe that you need to keep in your back pocket when you’re invited to a last minute bbq or summer potluck.
 It’s a serious crowd pleaser with that lime juice and olive oil drizzle.